Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 * Read operations ensure that written data is consistent within the **same session**.
 * Consistency is user-session specific, and other users might see "**dirty**" data from recent writes.
-* Default consistencv level used to newly created databases.
+* Default consistency level used to newly created databases.
 * Reading cost are lower than **Bounded Staleness and Strong Consistency**, but higher than **Eventual Consistency**.